 The Residence Hall Association is unique in its structure.
 RHA can be considered a parent organization to Area Councils.
 Area councils are described as a group of residents from the same community that come together to plan and execute events for the students of their community.
 RHA gives the students funding to put on events and aids the students in understanding how to plan, how to budget, and how to market their events.
 Area Council members are also general body members so they attend RHA general body meetings to give updates, socialize, and market their events.
 For example, the residents of Apollo who apply to be a part of Area Council would run the Apollo Area Council and then attend RHA’s bi-weekly general body meetings that all other Area Councils attend as well.

 How is an Area Council Structured?

 An Area Council is comprised of board members and community representatives.
-There are four Area Council Board positions: President, Vice President, Marketing, and Business Administration Coordinator.
+There are five Area Council Board positions: President, Vice President, Marketing Chair, Business Administration Chair, and Advocacy Chair.
 There is no limit to the number of community representatives that an area council has.

 How do I become a member of RHA?

-How do I become a member of Area Council?
+How do I become a member of an Area Council?

 The week before the fall semester starts, applications to Area Councils will be open.
 The applications will be for the five board positions and the community representatives.
 The five board positions are elected at the beginning of the year and the community representatives are chosen by area councils on a rolling basis.
 That means that if you did not apply to be a community representative at the beginning of the year, it is not too late to get involved!
 Applications for community representatives are always open.